9 Introducing Neural Networks

 The most common way in which neural networks learn features is by composing together simple parameterized functions (often called “layers”) into complex pipelines which may then be optimized.

 For example, suppose that we want to learn a total of \(p\) features \(\phi_1(x), \ldots, \phi_p(x)\) from a single input variable \(x\).
-One way to define these features is to simply set \(\phi_j(x) = x\) for all \(j\).
+One way to define these features is to simply set \(\phi_i(x) = x\) for all \(i\).
 Since no real transformation is applied, this is equivalent to fitting a linear regression model, like before, since

-You can think about a Tensor as very similar to a numpy array; the key difference is that Tensors support what is called automatic differentiation, a key technology which is behind the scenes when training these models
+You can think about a Tensor as very similar to a numpy array; the key difference is that Tensors support automatic differentiation, a key technology for training neural network models

 import torch